-A Case Manager is an Employee of the University whose primary responsibilities are to serve as a reference point and advisor to a C.

-Complaining witnessRespondent or Complaining Witness during and after the investigation, hearing, and appeals phases of a Complaint under this AR 6:2.
+A Case Manager is an Employee of the University whose primary responsibilities are to serve as a source of information to a Respondent or Complaining Witness during and after the investigation, hearing, and appeals phases of a Complaint under this AR 6:2.
 A Respondent and Complaining Witness shall not have the same Case Manager.